-The latest chapter in the battle over corruption in Guatemala pits entrenched elites — represented by President Jimmy Morales and the recently deceased Guatemala City Mayor Álvaro Arzú — against the Commission Against Impunity in Guatemala (Comisión Internacional Contra la Impunidad en Guatemala – CICIG) and the country’s Attorney General’s Office.
+The latest chapter in the battle over corruption in Guatemala pits entrenched elites — represented by President Jimmy Morales and the recently deceased Guatemala City Mayor Álvaro Arzú — against the International Commission Against Impunity in Guatemala (Comisión Internacional Contra la Impunidad en Guatemala – CICIG) and the country’s Attorney General’s Office.

 Over the past few months, the CICIG and Attorney General’s Office have been pursuing investigations implicating Morales and the late Arzú in alleged illicit campaign financing.
 The recent announcement of advances in the investigation ratcheted up the pressure on Morales, unleashing a series of actions by his government aimed at abolishing the commission.

 On April 27, the Helsinki Commission, a government agency tasked with overseeing US cooperation with Europe, held a special hearing to examine what is being dubbed the “Bitkov case.”